byu-cpe/ecen520_student/ddr/ip/ip.md

 * Simulator language: leave as 'mixed'
 * Choose your `ddr/ip` assignment directory as the location of the IP.

-Select "OK" to create the directory.
+Select "Finish" to create the directory.
 You will then enter the "Manage IP" window.
 Creating this IP directory will create `managed_ip_project` subdirectory.
 This directory contains the global settings for the IP management window.